PhD in History

 Place: Hong Kong

-Professor Lau Chi-pang is a specialist of Hong Kong History, Ming and Qing China, Modern China, Chinese Intellectual History.
+Professor Lau Chi-pang is a specialist of Hong Kong History, Ming and Qing China, Modern China, and Chinese Intellectual History.

 Associate Professor Chunmei Du is a specialist of modern Chinese intellectual and cultural history.
 Her recent work studies Chinese conservatism, Chinese diaspora, and American military in China in the 1940s in global and comparative contexts.